 The people we love are constantly being taken away from us.

 It’s odd how we worry about the end of times.
 The religious dwell on the rapture.
 The paranoid fear a political or economic collapse.
-The scientific community worry about a climate apocalypse.
+The scientific community worry about climatic apocalypse.

 These fears might be justified.

 But isn’t it weirder that we factually live in a world where millions of small “micro” apocalypses transpire everyday?

 This is the way the world ends